idanwekhai/Product-Development-Hiring-Project/README.md

    4. Click on the Security credentials tab, and go down to Access Key, note down the `access_key_id`. `secret_access_key` is only visible when you are creating new user, so you need to note down both the access_key_id and secre_access_key at the time of user creation only.
 To generate a new access_key, click on the `create access key` button,.

-   5. Create a folder called `aws` at the root level of the project
+   5. Create a folder called `.aws` at the root level of the project

       ```bash
-      $ mkdir aws
+      $ mkdir .aws
       ```

    6. Now, create a file called credentials and store the aws_access_key_id and aws_secret_access_key.
 The other specifics like default_region can also be stored.
 Firstly, to get the access credentials, do the following